containers/fetchit/README.md

 ```

 #### Launch using systemd
 Two systemd files are provided to allow for FetchIt to run as a user or as root.
-The files are differentiated by fetchit-root and fetchit-user.
+The files are under the systemd folder, differentiated by fetchit-root and fetchit-user.

 Ensure that there is a config at `$HOME/.fetchit/config.yaml` before attempting to start the service.